A statistical study of the metallicity of core-collapse supernovae based on VLT/MUSE integral-field-unit spectroscopy: Method

-\paragraph*{Data availability} Given that the wide field of view of the MUSE IFU spectrograph, the distant and low-mass galaxies with small angular diameters are less likely to be observed.
+Given that the wide field of view of the MUSE IFU spectrograph, the distant and low-mass galaxies with small angular diameters are less likely to be observed.
 Figure~\ref{fig:2} shows the host magnitude distribution for the above-selected SNe with MUSE data at different redshifts.
-For comparison, we use all SNe discovered after 2016 as an unbiased reference.
+For comparison, we use all SNe discovered after 2016 as a reference.
 It is clear that SNe with 0.02 $< z <$ 0.05 are systematically biased toward brighter host galaxies.
 On the other hand, SNe with $z \leq 0.02$ are similar to the reference sample.
-Therefore, we deem SNe with MUSE data at $z \leq 0.02$ to be an unbiased sample, which is representative of the SN population in the local Universe.
-In addition, there are circumstances where the host galaxies are observed by MUSE, but the SNe themselves are out of the field of view.
-We point out that such targets should be included, since they often reside in the low-metallicity outskirt of the host galaxies and excluding them would introduce significant biases.
-After this selection, 226 SNe remain in our sample.
+Therefore, we further apply a redshift cut of $z \leq 0.02$.
+Note that the MUSE data were compiled from different observing programs with different original scientific goals and target selection strategies.
+It is difficult to analyze the possible bias introduced by this heterogeneity.
+As shown in Figure~\ref{fig:2}, however, the sample at $z \leq 0.02$ is quite representative of the local SN population and we deem the possible bias could be small.
+It is also worth noting that, although each transient survey has its own limiting magnitude, cadence, and filter set, the CCSN subtypes considered in our sample — Type II(P), IIb, Ib, and Ic — exhibit very similar peak magnitudes and characteristic light‐curve timescales of order months.
+By restricting our sample to $z \leq 0.02$, we are confident that the discovery of local CCSNe by the current wide‐field surveys is complete out to this redshift.

-\ \\ There are 25 of Type IIP, 9 of Type IIn, 17 of Type IIb, 23 SNe of Type Ib, 22 of Type Ic.
-In addition, there are 113 Type II SNe in our sample, but their subtypes (IIP, IIL, IIb, IIn) are unknown; for simpliciy, we shall refer to these sources simply as Type II throughout this paper.
-There are also 2 peculiar Type II, 3 peculiar Type Ib, 1 peculiar Type Ic, 1 Type Ibn, 1 Ca-rich Type Ib/Ic, 5 broad-lined Type Ic (Ic-BL), 1 Type Ib/c-BL, and 3 ambiguous Type IIn/LBV; these peculiar or ambiguous SNe are not in included in our analysis, leaving 209 SNe in the final sample.
+After the above selection, there are 24 SNe of Type IIP, 7 of Type IIn, 14 of Type IIb, 20 SNe of Type Ib, 14 of Type Ic.
+In addition, there are 86 Type II SNe in our sample, for which the subtypes are unknown.
+Given that the overwhelming majority of Type II SNe are standard Type IIP SNe, we combined all SNe of Type IIP and Type II into a single subsample for analysis.
+We hereafter designate this subsample as Type II(P).
+Moreover, there are also 2 peculiar Type II, 3 peculiar Type Ib, 1 peculiar Type Ic, 1 Type Ibn, 1 Ca-rich Type Ib/Ic, 5 broad-lined Type Ic (Ic-BL), 1 Type Ib/c-BL, and 3 ambiguous Type IIn/LBV; these peculiar or ambiguous SNe are not in included in our analysis, leaving 166 SNe in the final sample.
 Details of the final sample are provided in Table~\ref{table_snlist}, and the distribution of SN types is shown in Figure~\ref{fig:pie}.